Sam15-code/ElevateHomeDecor/README.md

 - Step 1, The customer will need apply their creditionals in our furniture website.
 - You will be prompted with the web page, log-in site, and social media page.
-- Once you have logged, scroll through the furniture that best fits your interest.
+- Once you have logged in, scroll through the furniture that best fits your interest.

 ## Credits